top of page

 In summary, Intrusive refers to something that is unwelcome or undesirable, and that interrupts or interferes in a person's life or activities, it can describe a behavior, an action, or a presence that is unwanted and that causes discomfort or annoyance, it can be used in different contexts such as geology, psychology and technology.

-Example sentences of intrusive
+Example sentences containing intrusive

 1. The intrusive paparazzi followed the celebrity everywhere.